COMP2113-game/Tic-tac-toe/README.md

 ### Data structures for storing game status:

-A 3 $\times$ 3 array and a boolean variable (indicating who is the next one to move) will be used to store the game status.
+A $3 \times 3$ array and a boolean variable (indicating who is the next one to move) will be used to store the game status.

 ### File input/output